ikuehne/kaleidoscope-refactor/README.md

 Language
 --------

-As of the time of writing, the subset of Kaleidoscope implemented consists of extern declarations, function definitions, and arithmetic expressions.
+The subset of Kaleidoscope implemented consists of extern declarations, function definitions, arithmetic expressions, and conditionals.
 The following is an example of code this version can compile:

 ```
-def myaverage(a b) (a + b) / 2
+def fibonacciaux(x1 x2 n)
+    if (n < 0.5) then x1
+                 else fibonacciaux(x2, x1 + x2, n - 1)

+def fibonacci(n) fibonacciaux(0, 1, n)
 ```

 Compiler usage